davejun0912/NYC-Taxi-Fare-Statistical-Analysis/README.md

 ## **Project Overview**
 This project is a key component of the Google Advanced Data Analytics Professional Certificate program.
 It involves a workplace scenario for a fictional consulting firm, Automatidata, representing a real-world data analysis task for the New York City Taxi & Limousine Commission (TLC).
 The primary objective is to conduct a formal hypothesis test to determine if there is a statistically significant difference in the average fare amount between customers who pay with credit cards and those who pay with cash.

-Problem Statement
+## **Problem Statement**
 The New York City TLC seeks to optimize revenue and improve payment efficiency.
 The core business question is whether credit card transactions are associated with higher fare amounts.
 If a significant relationship is found, the organization can develop data-driven strategies to encourage credit card adoption, potentially leading to higher overall trip value and improved data tracking.

-Methodology
+## **Methodology**
 The analysis follows the PACE (Plan, Analyze, Construct, Execute) framework to ensure a structured approach to data science:

 Plan: Defined the business problem and identified the appropriate statistical test.
 Analyze: Conducted Exploratory Data Analysis (EDA) to assess data distribution and quality.
 Construct: Performed a two-sample t-test (Welch's t-test) to account for potential unequal variances between the two payment groups.
 Execute: Interpreted the p-value and provided strategic recommendations to stakeholders.

 Hypothesis Testing
-Null Hypothesis (H
+Null Hypothesis (H0)
-0
-​
- )

 There is no difference in the average fare amount between customers who pay with credit cards and those who pay with cash (μ credit